Package insert / prescribing information

 - sudden weight gain

 - Effects on pacemaker function.
-Propafenone Hydrochloride Extended-Release Capsules, USP, may affect how an implanted pacemaker or defibrillator works.
-Your doctor should check how your pacemaker or defibrillator is working during and after treatment with Propafenone Hydrochloride Extended-Release Capsules, USP.
+Propafenone HCl ER capsules may affect how an implanted pacemaker or defibrillator works.
+Your doctor should check how your pacemaker or defibrillator is working during and after treatment with propafenone HCl ER capsules.
 They may need to be re-programmed.

 - Very low white blood cell levels in your blood (agranulocytosis).
 Your bone marrow may not produce enough of a certain type of white blood cells called neutrophils.
 If this happens, you are more likely to get infections.
 Tell your doctor right away if you have any of these symptoms, especially during the first 3 months of treatment: